-As we enter the final countdown to the latest Brexit deadline, ongoing uncertainty continues to hit hiring activity in the UK Job market.
+As the latest final countdown to a Brexit deadline works its way toward another extension, ongoing uncertainty continues to hit hiring activity in the UK Job market.
 No surprise there.

 So what exactly is happening in the UK job market while Brexit plays out?